shaymeister/etsu_coursework/README.md

 obtained up to this point in the course: input validation, decision structures, looping structures,and random number generation.

+# Project 3
+- GOAL: The goal of this project is to create Tic-Tac-Toe game The focus of the project is
+● decision structures
+● looping structures
+● arrays
+● and methods

+# Project 4
+- GOAL: The goal is to change your previous, procedural implementation of tic-tac-toe in project #3 into an object oriented one.

 # RomanNumerals.java
 - GOAL: Practice the use of switch statements
 The purpose this program is to accept an integer from the user and respond with